 But points aside, this card also comes with travel and purchase insurance that compares well to the perks and benefits of the hotel cards.
 The only downside is that you don’t get all the status benefits at your favorite hotel chain.

 Best cards to pair the Marriott Bonvoy Business Credit Card with

 To optimize rewards for your business spending, pair your card with a cash rewards card with no annual fee, such as the Ink Business Cash® Credit Card.
 The Ink Business Cash will give you 5 percent cash back on the first $25,000 spent in combined purchases on office supplies and the ability to transfer your Chase Ultimate Rewards to your Marriott Bonvoy account.
 This would be a great card to use to fill gaps in your spending that might otherwise earn you only 2X points with your Marriott Bonvoy Business card.

 Additionally, pairing it with a flat-rate rewards business card like the Ink Business Unlimited® Credit Card might also be a wise option since you’ll be able to earn more rewards on expenses that fall outside your Marriott card’s bonus categories.

 Bankrate’s Take: Is the Marriott Bonvoy Business Credit Card worth it?

-But you have to be happy to stay exclusively at Marriott Bonvoy properties, so if you’re after more variety in a rewards program, then a general travel rewards credit card may be more suitable.
+However, if you’re after more variety in a rewards program, then a general travel rewards credit card may be more suitable for you.